Team building: does it really pay out?

-However, a whole day away from the office may seem unthinkable.
+However, a whole day away from the office, for a corporate team building, may seem unthinkable.
 It might seem to some a lavish expense and one that you can do without.
-The reality is that we need to ask ourselves if organising team building events can really pay out for your organisation.
+The reality is that we need to ask ourselves if organizing team building events can really pay out for your organization.
 Well, can it?

-Truth is whatever your organisation, and no matter how big or small, it will certainly be more productive when your team is happy and able to work together.
+Truth is whatever your organization, and no matter how big or small, it will certainly be more productive when your team is happy and able to work together.

-In fact, organising a team building within your organisation can bring you value in return.
-A study conducted by AGEFI observed a productivity gain of 30% for organisations offering team building events to their staff.
+In fact, organizing team-building activities within your organization can bring you value in return.
+A study conducted by AGEFI observed a productivity gain of 30% for organizations offering team building events to their staff.
 It showed better work quality, less time to complete tasks, increased flexibility and responsiveness of staff and more satisfaction at work.

 So that answers the question.

 Does that mean that any team building is likely to increase productivity?

 Not really.
 If you are looking for a team specific result in your team, one that you’ll notice once back in the office, then it’s best if you stay away from the fun-only activities and find something which can connect to your organization life.
 It should still be fun but fruitful as well.

 To look into when choosing a team-building activity

 Your goal (what do you want to achieve with your event: improve communication?
 Solve conflicts?
 Improve cohesion?
 Just have fun?)

 Time and budget available (1 day?
 A weekend?
 In-house or external venue?
 How much can you spend?)